j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 You delved until your fingers bled
 iron, and found a body lying
-coiled in the roots of justice
+coiled in the roots of justice,
-and crimson grove of mercy, seat
+the crimson grove of mercy, seat
 of all who taste the sun.

 Perhaps the ground forgets our missteps.

+We want to think our failings
+by being hidden, are __ undone as I want to believe that my failings have not harmed you

+it is not so, but a greater miracle occurs. you face me again with resolute kindness

+I ask only to be permitted to live with you a little longer

+You, firstborn child, made our striving
+into a place

+I am only beginning to understand, and never want to leave

+I will knock down the gates of heaven if it means I can stay.

 There is a garden in you.
-All the wandering elements settle in
+All the wandering elements drift in
+settle

-you, unmovable humus of another world.
+you, unmovable soil of another world.

+Wolves roll and bare their bellies for you